burkeholland/deno-first-look/lessons/webserver/simple.md

 const server = serve({ hostname: HOSTNAME, port: PORT });
 ```

-The server is now started and listening.
-But it doesn't do anything because we aren't handling any requests.
+The server has been created, but it doesn't do anything because we aren't handling the requests.
 As awkward as this may seem, we're going to run an infinite `for` loop and handle any request that comes in by setting the `respond` property on the request.

 Use a `for` loop to start the server and listen for any incoming request.
 The body contains a simple response of "Hello World".